There are countless reasons why having a standard system for how you organize your files is going to save your life.

 The folders are:

-We emphasize the “never stray” part because let’s face it — it’s very very easy to stray from the system sometimes and just save something to the desktop real quick, or not change the file name.
-But if you do this even a few times, things can quickly get messy.
+Let’s face it — sometimes you’re in a rush and it’s very easy to stray away from the system and just save something to the desktop or not change the place all files into one master folder.
+But if you do this even a few times, things get messy very quickly.

-The reason this works so well for us is because we all understand it.
-For you and/or your editing team, this is essential to staying organized.
-Find a system that works for you, and make sure everyone you’re working with is crystal clear on how that system functions.
+We encourage you to find a system that works for you, and make sure everyone you’re working with is crystal clear on how that system functions.

-What have you found is helpful/useful when setting up a folder structure?
+What have you found is helpful when setting up a folder structure?

 Share some of your process with us!